Xinyi-Ding/Scolarly-Net/Documents/ArchitectureDesign.md

 - `Pytest → FastAPI`
     - Pytest is also used to test FastAPI endpoints, verifying the correct behavior of API calls and responses.

+### **Deployment Components**
+#### *Component List:*
+- `Docker`: A containerization platform that encapsulates applications and their environments for consistent deployment across different systems.
+Docker ensures that applications run the same, regardless of where they are deployed.
+It provides a way to package the application with its environment and dependencies into a container, which can be transported and run anywhere Docker is supported.

+#### *Component Dependencies:*
+- `Frontend Container -> All Frontend Components`: The frontend container bundles all frontend components including Vue, Vuex, ElementUI, Webpack, Axios, and ECharts.
+This container is responsible for the presentation layer of the application, providing the user interface and handling interactions with the user.

+- `Backend Container -> All Backend Components (Except Grobid Component)`: The backend container encompasses the components required for the application's server-side operations, such as FastAPI, Python, and MongoDB.
+This container handles API requests, business logic, data processing, and analysis.
+It interacts with the frontend container to serve processed data and accept user inputs.

+- `Grobid Container -> Grobid`: This container is dedicated to running Grobid, a tool for extracting information from PDF documents.
+It acts as a standalone service that can be utilized by the backend for processing academic documents and transforming them into structured data.

 ### **Decision-Making for Technology Selection**
 The architecture and choice of technologies for the this system were methodically planned to align with the project's objectives, the proficiency of the development team, and the specific needs of our target users.
 #### 1. *Development Team Background*